OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 The last major group contains third-party libraries and other general support libraries.
 Ogre is focused sharply on being a graphics rendering library.
 This group makes it easy to integrate external libraries to add things like physics, input, and GUI systems.
 These libraries are used together to form a full game development environment.
 You might find this piecemeal approach a little strange, but it is a very common design pattern in large software projects.
 It is harder to comprehend at first, but it is a much more flexible approach when you want to start building more complicated scenes.

 The Ogre demos and SDK include some of these third-party libraries.
-The [Open Input System](http://www.ogre3d.org/tikiwiki/tiki-index.php?page=OIS) can be used to manage input events and distribute them to Ogre.
-This is contained in OIS.dll or libOIS.so.
+The [Simple DirectMedia](https://www.libsdl.org/) can be used to manage input events and distribute them to Ogre.
 You can also make use of Cg, which is used by CgProgramManager.
 This library allows you to produce materials with custom shaders.
 There are other libraries (not included with Ogre) that offer functionality such as sound and physics.

 #### Testing vs Release